St. Petersburg, National Library of Russia, MS Lat. Q. v. 1. 78

 Gothic Script

-Three hands can be identified in the text, and additionally the presence of a corrector can be stated as evidenced by the annotations in the margins (ex.
-Fol.
+Three hands can be identified in the text, and additionally the presence of a corrector can be stated as evidenced by the annotations in the margins (ex. fol.
 40, 112v., 181 etc.).
 Rather than actual annotation they are parts missing from the text that the scribe while copying had mistakenly missed.

-We have 1 facsimile edition of the manuscript "Missale Remense": Misal de Reims facsimile edition, published by AyN Ediciones, 2007
+We have 1 facsimile edition of the manuscript "Missal of Saint-Nicaise": Misal de Reims facsimile edition, published by AyN Ediciones, 2007

 Request Info / Price